Sheep-y/MarsHorizonMods/Informed/Readme.md

 * After you hover out of any vehicle option on the left, the launch window around the point of vehicle completion will be listed.
 * The bonus and penalty of each contractor is displayed under their name for easy comparison.

-I couldn't find a way to show launch window without mouse movement, sorry about that.
-Contractor bonus already factor in applicable multipliers.

 ## Research Screen ##

 * Booster research node will now show all possible supplements and the combined capacity of each.